0xPolygonID/tutorials/mkdocs/docs/verifier/on-chain-verifcation/overview.md

 </div>
 <br>

-5. With your mobile app, scan the QR code displayed on the Verifier site.
+5. With your mobile app, scan the QR code displayed on the Verifier site (the one on the right!).

 <div align="center">
 <img src= "./imgs/mobile-scan-window.png" align="center" width="250" style="border: 4px solid black"/>